Chemicals of Mutual Concern (Annex 3)

 In 2016, Canada and the U.S. designated the following eight chemicals as the first set of Chemicals of Mutual Concern (CMC) under the 2012 Great Lakes Water Quality Agreement (GLWQA):

-Any chemical nominated as a CMC will be reviewed according to the Binational Screening Criteria for Nominated CMCs, developed by Environment and Climate Change Canada (ECCC) and the U.S. Environmental Protection Agency (USEPA) to provide a consistent framework for reviewing nominated CMCs under the GLWQA.
+Any chemical nominated as a CMC will be reviewed according to the Binational Screening Criteria for Nominated CMCs, developed by the Canada Water Agency (CWA) and the U.S. Environmental Protection Agency (USEPA) to provide a consistent framework for reviewing nominated CMCs under the GLWQA.

 Purpose of the Chemicals of Mutual Concern Annex